Moopli/neptune/README.md

 # Project Neptune

-Early 2014, a [soundtrack](http://evanpattison.bandcamp.com/album/neptune) appeared on reddit for a game that doesn't exist.
+Early 2014, a [soundtrack](http://evanpattison.bandcamp.com/album/neptune) appeared on [reddit](http://www.reddit.com/r/MakeMyGame/comments/1uij0a/well_theres_always_this/) for a game that doesn't exist.
 This is a fork of an attempt to make Neptune something more than a soundtrack.
-All we're really starting with is an idea from Evan, the composer: "Neptune must traverse several treacherous environments and defeat the evil Dr. Musician to save the citizens of The City and his kidnapped love.".
+All we're really starting with is an idea from Evan, the composer: "Neptune must traverse several treacherous environments and defeat the evil Dr. Musician to save the citizens of The City and his kidnapped love.", and a bunch of working code from zlsa.
 Everything else here so far will be my thoughts:

 ## Plot